dorianprill/libd2/readme.md

 }
 ```

-Plase note that it does not fill any internal game data structures as of now (state update handling is still WIP).
+Please note that it does not fill any internal game data structures as of now (state update handling is still WIP).
 It will just filter, decode and print packets.

 ## Contributing